This might seem like an odd and not exactly the correct question but a lot of parents ask what is the best age for kids to start ice skating.

 Example: let’s say, there are two girls of the same age.
 One of them started skating at 3 years old, another one started skating as soon as she turned 5 – which means she is 2 years behind.
 What usually happens is that older kids learn faster and at the end, they catch up to other skaters of their age that started skating earlier.

-For sure, it’s not always the case and a lot depends on a child’s physical capabilities and an ice skating instructor or a coach.
+For sure, it’s not always the case and a lot depends on a child’s physical capabilities and natural talent, how often you practice, and the qualification of an ice skating instructor or a private coach.

 At what age famous figure skaters started skating?

 Female single skaters

 - Alina Zagitova (Russia), 2018 Olympic champion – 4 years old;